kylpo/notes/App-State.md

 _WIP_

+Maybe it should be rephrased to: Global (not app) vs Local state.
+I like this better because I don't like calling sites "apps"

 Started with a question: "Types of App “state”: `data` (that you usually render), `routes` (url and history), `UI` (controls like open panes).
 Can anyone think of a missing category in that list?"

 App State